 “The Coming of Messiah in Glory and Majesty” by Ben Ezra, is the origin of the Pretribulational doctrine in the modern church.
 ‘Ben Ezra’ is the pseudonym for a Roman Jesuit priest named Manuel (sometimes Emmanuel) de Lacunza (1731 – 1801).
 The pseudonym may have been a way of making the work acceptable to Jewish readers and diverting attention from the station of the author.

 This is the first mention of the doctrine, outside of a few obscure references from the writings of the Church Fathers.
-Prior to this book, there is no reference to the Rapture being before the Tribulation in either Catholic or Protestant literature.
+Prior to this book, there was a brief introduction to the subject by another Jesuit, a man named Rivera, who was heavily involved in the Spanish Inquisition.
+Prior to that, there is no reference to the Rapture being before the Tribulation in either Catholic or Protestant literature.
 Some will object that it was taught by the Church Fathers but Lacunza took a collection of less than ten sentences, from as many authors, and developed it into a six hundred page book.

 The book was taken to England, where it was translated by a man named Edward Irving, a minister of the Church of Scotland.
 It was Irving’s translation, available here, that fell into the hands of John Nelson Darby, the founder of a sect called the Plymouth Brethren.
 Darby was fascinated by this book, originally believing that it was written by a converted Jew.
 The ideas overtook him and consumed his life.
 His doctrine was changed forever and his writings are the foundation of Dispensationalism and the Pretrib Rapture in the English speaking world.